web3group/demand-workflows/my-website/docs/visited-website/website-visitors.md

 Number of Members is the amount or prospect from the visiting company.

+After this step Demand will automatically after an identified visit go to LinkedIn Sales Navigator and prospect the visitor.
+It will return
+- LinkedIn profile link
+- Data of the person used for AI
+- Email
+- Enrich the technology used with Techtracker

 Next add your actions from Connection Request, LinkedIn message and emails.

 ![AI visitor Automation step 3](./img/step3.jpg)